Jacob-J-Richards/DS_DA_Projects/Delinquency_Prediction/ReadMe.md

 </tbody>
 </table>

-To evaluate the effectiveness of the model find the optimal **decision threshold**, we produce an ROC curve.
+To asses the accuracy of the model and find the optimal decision threshold we produce the ROC curve.

 ``` r
     library(pROC)